TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

+*   Face to face: Obama, Romney in crackling debate Updated 10/16/2012 at 11:21 p.m.
+187 comments
 *   Naples CEO's email urges workers to elect new president Nov.
 6 Published 10/15/2012 at 7:20 p.m.
-251 comments
+268 comments
-*   Face to face: Obama, Romney in crackling debate Updated 10/16/2012 at 11:21 p.m.
-102 comments
 *   Paul Ryan schedules rally Thursday night at Fort Myers sports complex Updated 10/16/2012 at 5:22 p.m.
-27 comments
+29 comments
-*   Naples Police Chief says no need to step up patrol of Pier Published 10/16/2012 at 6:00 a.m.
+*   Earth-sized planet found just outside solar system Published 10/16/2012 at 8:15 p.m.
+19 comments
+*   Lee sergeant fired. directed subordinates to do bare minimum after not receiving bonus Updated 10/16/2012 at 7:24 p.m.
 20 comments
-*   Govt to let Cubans travel freely Published 10/16/2012 at 11:24 a.m.
-15 comments

 Photo Galleries Historic Photos: Fort Jefferson at… Catch of the Day: Oct.
-3, 2012 Barktoberfest 2012
+3, 2012 Editorial Cartoons: Oct.
+17, 2012

 *   Naples CEO's email urges workers to elect new president Nov.
 6 Published 10/15/2012 at 7:20 p.m.
-251 comments
+268 comments
+*   Face to face: Obama, Romney in crackling debate Published 10/16/2012 at 5:05 p.m.
+187 comments
 *   The great debate with 3 weeks to go: Who's going to win this, Romney or Obama?
 Published 10/13/2012 at 12:51 p.m.
 209 comments
-*   Face to face: Obama, Romney in crackling debate Published 10/16/2012 at 5:05 p.m.
-102 comments
 *   Deputy reprimanded for using badge to intimidate former son-in-law Published 10/14/2012 at 5:30 a.m.
 76 comments
 *   Swing state: Voter turnout the key to Obama, Romney victory Published 10/15/2012 at 5:30 a.m.
 78 comments